dansand/Python/part1/jupyter1.md

 ## Jupyter notebooks!

+### What are they?

+Notebook documents  are documents produced by the Jupyter Notebook App which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc...).
+Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.

-The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+The Jupyter Notebook App is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

+### The notebook dashboard

+The Notebook Dashboard is the component which is shown first when launching Jupyter Notebook App.
+The Notebook Dashboard is mainly used to open notebook documents, and to manage the running kernels (visualize and shutdown).